Finding HQ Materials

 Learn MoreAdoption Guidance & Tools

 Maine does not currently offer guidance for its districts on adopting high-quality instructional materials.
-Check out our advocacy tool to learn more about how you can push for quality curricula and training in your state.

 MOOSE states that it is “known for its quality professional development”, though the standards for these professional development opportunities is not clear.